Customs and Borders

 Customs and Border Stops

 If there is time after custom formalities you may be able to get off the train and wait at the station.
 Often you have to stay on the train waiting patiently for the immigration procedures.
-Customs is relaxed towards travellers but a stress to the business people who turn the train into a rolling bazaar.
+Customs is relaxed towards travellers but used to be a stress to the business people who years ago turned the train into a rolling bazaar.
 You can observe the change of the bogies, stroll around, and visit the bank and restaurant.
 It’s usually no problem to take pictures.

-Delays can stretch the regular border stop to six hours or more (up to 11 hours at the Mongolia / Russia border!).
+Regular border stops take 6 hours or up to 11 hours at the Mongolia / Russia border!